 There are short courses on a wide range of subjects including mental health, art, music, science, geography and much more.

-Here are some other virtual alternatives now available to you during lock down:
+Here are some other virtual alternatives now available to you:

 Please view our dedicated page on scams to find out more.